Spin-polarized voltage probes for helical edge state: a model study: Introduction

 We consider a situation where a single backscatterer is placed on the HES which is carrying a net current due to the electrical bias applied across the edge state.
 We then place four spin-polarized voltage probes, two on the right side, and two on the left side of the backscatterer.
 The polarization directions of the probes are such chosen that the pair of probes on each side of the backscatterer has one fully polarized along the $z$-axis (call it an ``up-polarized") while the other fully polarized along the $-z$-axis (call it a ``down-polarized").
 We expect the up-polarized probe would couple primarily to the right movers (spin-up electrons on the edge) and the down-polarized probe will couple mostly to the left movers (spin-down electrons on the edge) as we have assumed spin conserving electron tunneling between the probes and the helical edge.
 We will present a detailed analysis which explores the possibility of such spin-resolved coupling~\cite{das2011spin} of the $z$-polarized voltage probes.
+Note that a number of possible sources of backscattering on a HES have been studied, however, this work focuses primarily on the ballistic limit~\cite{Maciejko2009,Tanaka2011,Maciejko2012,Lezmy2012,Budich2012,Schmidt2012, Lunde2012,Eriksson2012,Jukka2013,Del2013,Eriksson2013-1,Eriksson2013-2, Altshuler2013,Geissler2014,Kainaris2014,Jukka2014,Pikulin2014,Dolcetto2016, Kimme2016, yuval2018}.